rajohan/Weather/README.md

 # Weather
-This is a simple weather app that fetches weather for this week, weather today and current weather.
+This is a simple weather app that fetches weather for this week, today and current weather.

 ### Example output
 ```